 Summary of project activities

-Kagumu Development Organization in the virtue of contributing to the reduction of HIV/AIDS in children and it is implementing a prevention of mother to child transmission PMTCT project and in Uganda.
-This is the fourth quarterly activity report of the project.
-The project is named “offer PMTCT services to 2300 poor Ugandan women” and it is implemented in Eastern Uganda, in the Districts of Kibuku, Budaka and Pallisa in collaboration with our donors under Global Giving arrangements and the community.
-The organization and beneficiaries extend appreciation for the support from all stakeholders to this project that is in cash, materially, morally and in kind.
-Further thanks are goes to global giving team for the wonderful work being done.
-The report expresses quarterly project advancement and consequently, compiled and disseminated to our stakeholders for their utilization.
-The report gives information on the existing position of the orphans, challenges during project execution, recommendations and testimony from at least a beneficiary.
-On request, the organization asking for commentary and advises on how to make this project realize results.
+This is the fourth quarterly activity report of Kagumu Development Organization on offer PMTCT services to 2300 poor Ugandan women implemented by the Organization in Eastern Uganda, in the Districts of Kibuku, Budaka and Pallisa in collaboration with our donors under Global Giving arrangements.
+The organization acknowledges the support of all stakeholders to this project that is in cash, materially, morally and in kind.
+Sincere thanks go to the global giving team for the wonderful work done.
+The report expresses quarterly project advancement and therefore, compiled and disseminated to our stakeholders for their consumption.
+The report gives challenges during project implementation, recommendations and testimony from at least a beneficiary.
+The organization requests for comments and advises on how to make this project realize results

 Project activities includes; monitoring and evaluation, procure stationery for the office, facilitate transportation of blood samples for CD4 Count, Community mobilization and sensitization on PMTCT, contribution to health workers welfare, procure medical drugs and sundries and testing kits and procure mama kits and dissemination to mothers during their labour periods and delivery coaches

 Current Status of Offer PMTCT Services to Ugandan Women Project